konkinit/intent_classification/README.md

 ## Architecture of used models

-We design 4 encoder-decoder architectures
+We design 4 models based on the below encoder-decoder architecture.
+Typically an encoder is a transformer in our case a BERT or XLNet model and a decoder a neural network which can be a plain MLP or a GRU.

 ## Experimental results